ruoyanwangdr/ruoyanwangdr.github.io/_posts/2020-09-28-Jupiter's auroral ionosphere and thermosphere-year1.md

 Spent an hour taking the physics Induction A. Met some cool people.
 Read some plasma physics lecture notes for background theory.
 Forgot nearly everything learned in undergrad.
 Really need to recap.
 Hopefully, this will be a satisfactory year.

 ### September 29, 2020
 Mandatory Induction B. Received useful information about required progress management of my project.
-Continued reading.
+Restarted reading Rosie Johnson's PhD thesis.

 ### September 30, 2020
 Tons of emails to write and reply.
 Reading progress slowly proceeded.